 Hi, I’m Vetri!

-I am a postdoctoral researcher and Chamberlain Fellow in the Physics division at Lawrence Berkeley National Laboratory.
-My primary research focus is searching for direct signals of dark matter particles colliding with atomic nuclei.
-Dark matter makes up 85% of the matter density in our universe—over five times as much as every proton, neutron, and electron combined—but to date, we only understand it at astrophysical scales.
-The question remains: what is the nature of the dark matter particle?
+Before this, I was a postdoctoral researcher and Chamberlain Fellow in the Physics division at Lawrence Berkeley National Laboratory.
+My primary research focus was searching for direct signals of dark matter particles colliding with atomic nuclei.
+Dark matter makes up 85% of the matter density in our universe—over five times as much as every proton, neutron, and electron combined—but the question remains: what is the nature of the dark matter particle?
+To answer this, I built and operate some of the world’s most sensitive particle detectors.